 The satisfactory completion of a total of 48 semester hours of course work and 30 hours of dissertation research is required.
 First year courses include Microeconomic Theory I and II, Macroeconomic Theory I and II, Mathematical Statistics for Economists, and Econometrics.
 These courses are followed by three preliminary exams prior to the start of the second-year.
 In the second year, students take Advanced Economic Theory and five upper level electives.
 In year three, two additional electives and two semesters’ research colloquium are required.
 Students then complete an oral comprehensive exam.
 Most students begin dissertation research in the second semester of their third year.
 Conducting dissertation research and completing and defending the dissertation are the final steps for completion of the degree.

 For minimum requirements, refer to the "Admissions" section of the Overview page on the graduate website for the Department of Economics.
-We cannot evaluate credentials until an application has been submitted.
+We cannot evaluate credentials until a complete application has been submitted.

 Financial support is available to PhD students in the form of teaching and research assistantships, instructorships and fellowships.
 For more information, please read the "Funding" section of the graduate webpage for the Department of Economics: http://www.colorado.edu/Economics/graduate/index.html

 Do not submit research papers or any other materials not listed in the “Apply” section of the ECON webpage: http://www.colorado.edu/Economics/graduate/.
 If you submit items not on the list, they will not be reviewed and processing of your application may be delayed.
 Do not mail any materials submitted online.
 This will cause duplication that may delay processing of your application.
-Ordinarily, only transcripts are mailed.
-Before submitting anything not on the list or mailing anything in addition to your transcripts, please send an email query to email@example.com.
+Before submitting anything not on the list, please send an email query to email@example.com.

 University of Colorado Boulder